+Co-Surgeon cases

-- Co-Surgeon cases - o If performed with another Plastic Surgeon: Include only if the candidate is the surgeon of record providing preoperative assessment and postoperative care to the patient.
-Indicate as a Co-Surgeon Case. - If performed with Non-Plastic Surgeon: Include, but do NOT indicate as a Co-Surgeon Case. - Cases performed by a resident with the candidate as responsible attending surgeon and listed on the operative record as such - Procedures for patients participating in research protocols should be entered and coded appropriately.
-Documentation must be available for proper protections for human-subject research, including Institutional Review Board (IRB) approval and patient consent to participation - Procedures performed during military deployment may be entered by the candidate if applicable - Office-based surgery, e.g. skin lesion excisions, cysts, lipomas, keloid and laceration repairs, chemical peels - Skin Resurfacing Procedures of the head and neck using laser or chemical peel will be considered major under the following conditions: - o include the full face - o reach depths of the reticular dermis if chemical peel (35% or greater TCA or croton oil phenol peel) - o reach 80 microns if ablative laser - Dermabrasion of the head and neck must: - o treat an area of at least 20 cm, - o upper and lower lip dermabrasion - Laser treatment of lesions: - o Laser treatment of congenital malformations such as hemangioma must be greater than 5 cm - o Laser treatment of port wine stain must be greater than 100 cm
+- o If performed with another Plastic Surgeon: Include only if the candidate is the surgeon of record providing preoperative assessment and postoperative care to the patient.
+Indicate as a Co-Surgeon Case. - o If performed with Non-Plastic Surgeon: Include, but do NOT indicate as a Co-Surgeon Case. - Cases performed by a resident with the candidate as responsible attending surgeon and listed on the operative record as such - Procedures for patients participating in research protocols should be entered and coded appropriately.
+Documentation must be available for proper protections for human-subject research, including Institutional Review Board (IRB) approval and patient consent to participation - Procedures performed during military deployment may be entered by the candidate if applicable - Office-based surgery, e.g. skin lesion excisions, cysts, lipomas, keloid and laceration repairs, chemical peels - Skin Resurfacing Procedures of the head and neck will be considered major under the following conditions: - o include the full face - o reach depths of the reticular dermis if chemical peel (35% or greater TCA or croton oil phenol peel) - o reach 80 microns if ablative laser - Laser treatment of congenital malformations such as hemangioma must be greater than 5 cm - Laser treatment of port wine stain must be greater than 100 cm on head and neck, or elsewhere on the body